marnix/zigmmverify/README.md

 # Next tasks

-- Create a StatementIterator.

-   * How to represent statements?
-     As a tagged union of the various statement types?

 - Loop over statements keeping a stack of blocks (for $d/$e/$f and $c/$v) and a map (for $p/$a).